LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 	+ GETRES_POP_LARGE
 		* Stage 2: set lock=0
 		* Stage 11: port_forward -> update GETRES_LARGE as GETRES to client
-	+ PUTREQ
+	+ PUTREQ/RECIR
 		* Stage 0: match key
 		* Stage 1
 			- Get valid
 			- Update vote: if key matches, increase vote; otherwise, decrease vote
-			- Assign seq for each slot (no matter key matches or not)
+			- For PUTREQ, assign seq for each slot (no matter key matches or not)
+				+ For PUTREQ_REICR, do not need to assign seq as it has carried seq_hdr
 			- Update iskeymatch
 		* Stage 2
 			- If valid=1 and iskeymatch=1, try to update savedseq to update meta.canput